Anand Jon: Los Angeles case controversy

+Jon maintains that during his trial, juror No. 12 was not an impartial juror.
+Alvin Dymally, juror No.12, made contact with Jon’s sister Sanjana during the trial.
+Superior Court Judge David Wesley determined Dymally appeared to want a romantic relationship with her when he spoke to her by phone and offered his help.
+Judge Wesley found both Sanjana and juror no. 12 in contempt of court.

+Jon was convicted in November 2009 of 14 counts including forcible rape.
+He was found not guilty of four felonies, and jurors could not reach a verdict on three counts.

-Jon asserts that during his trial, juror No. 12 was not an impartial juror.
-Although prohibited, juror No. 12 had discussed the case with his tenant and told her he felt the girls on the stand all seemed to have the same or similar stories, and that he was under the impression they had all collaborated.
-Due to his fellow jurors’ anger towards him, juror No. 12 felt he was pressured to give a verdict that he did not want to give.
-Also, during deliberations, several jurors complained to the judge that juror No. 12 was refusing to properly deliberate and had made up his mind about the evidence.
-Although the jury foreman had requested that juror No. 12 be removed for refusal to deliberate, it was denied by Judge Wesley.
+Due to his fellow jurors' anger, juror No. 12 claims he felt pressured to give a verdict that he did not want to give.
+During deliberations, other jurors had complained about juror No. 12, that it seemed he had already made up his mind to convict Jon.
+Although a request from the juror No. 12 be removed for refusal to deliberate, the request was denied by Judge Wesley.

-Juror No. 12 also attempted to initiate contact with the defendant's sister, Sanjana.
-Under fear of repercussion to her brother, she responded to juror No. 12's demands and called the phone number she was handed by him during trial.
-In November juror No. 12 changed his vote from "not guilty" to "guilty" after the defendant's sister refused to meet him.
-Before a verdict was reached, juror No. 12 re-initiated contact with Sanjana, once again asking her to meet him.
-After she informed the court, a meeting was scheduled and it was arranged for her to record the meeting with a wire.
-Prior to the meeting, juror No. 12 was intercepted by District Attorney Investigators informing him of the criminal investigation he was under, thus sabotaging the meeting.
+Also during jury deliberations and before the verdict, juror No. 12 was flirty with the defendant's sister, Sanjana. due to fear of angering juror No. 12, Sanjana called the phone number he handed to her during the trial. after Sanjana refused to meet him, juror No. 12 changed his vote from not guilty to guilty.
+Before a verdict was reached, juror No. 12 re-initiated contact with Sanjana, once again requesting she meet him.
+She recorded the phone call.
+After Sanjana informed the court, she was instructed to schedule a meeting connected to a wire.
+Prior to the scheduling meeting, juror No. 12 was intercepted by District Attorney Investigators informing him of the criminal investigation he was under, thus sabotaging the plan.